stackbuilders/dotenv-hs/README.md

 ### Configuration

 The first argument to `loadFile` specifies the configuration.
-You cans use `defaultConfig` which parses the `.env` file in your current directory and doesn't override your envs.
+You can use `defaultConfig` which parses the `.env` file in your current directory and doesn't override your envs.
 You can also define your own configuration with the `Config` type.